robustzurcher/promotion/README.md

 ## Computational support

 We develop two software packages in support of this research.
-We ensure transparency, reproducibility, and extensibility by documenting both of them online.
+We ensure transparency, reproducibility, and extensibility by providing both of them online.

 * [`ruspy`](https://github.com/OpenSourceEconomics/ruspy) (2019).
-An open-source package for the simulation and estimation of a prototypical infinite-horizon dynamic discrete choice model based Rust (1987).
+An open-source package for the simulation and estimation of a prototypical infinite-horizon dynamic discrete choice model based on Rust (1987).
 More details are available in our [online documentation](https://ruspy.readthedocs.io/en/latest/#).

 * [`robupy`](https://github.com/OpenSourceEconomics/robupy) (2019).
-A open-source package for robust optimization.
+An open-source package for robust optimization.
 More details are available in our [online documentation](https://robupy.readthedocs.io/en/latest/#).